-We’ve been organising the Gathering for 4+ years now and want to use some of the energy of our collective connections to offer support to grassroots herbal medicine and related projects that share our reasons for being and our objectives in making change.
-So we’re starting Herbal Aid – a fund that will be generated from any extra money made from the Gathering each year – to offer small grants to projects.
-If you are coming to the Gathering this year some money from your ticket charge will contribute to it!
-2015 saw the first Herbal Aid from the UK Radical Herbal Gathering but it’s a concept that has been going in the USA for some time – more info about this in the film screening of Herbal Aide.
+The Radical Herbalism Gathering is able to offer some support to grassroots herbal medicine and related projects that share our reasons for being, and our objectives in making change.
+We can do this through Herbal Aid – a fund that’s generated from any extra money made from the Gathering each year – that can give small grants to projects.
+If you come to the Gathering some money from your ticket charge contributes to it!
+2015 saw the first Herbal Aid grants go out from the UK Radical Herbal Gathering but it’s a concept known as Herbal Aide that has been going in the USA for some time.

-We’re looking to offer funds to startup projects that we are inspired by that are working to aims that we share – please see our page about Radical Herbalism for a clear idea about this.
-So we’ll be looking at projects that in some way seek to address health and social injustice & inequality and ecological destruction or are sharing knowledge around herbal practice in accessible ways.
-The Herbal Aid fund will seek to mainly offer seed money to new projects that will make it possible for them to get up and running.
-Projects need to be groups or collectives of two or more people.
+We can offer support to startup projects that are working to aims that we share – please see our page about Radical Herbalism for a clear idea about this.
+We consider any projects that in some way seek to address health and social injustice & inequality and ecological destruction, and/or are sharing knowledge around herbal practice in accessible ways.
+The Herbal Aid fund seeks to offer mainly seed money to new projects that will make it possible for them to get up and running.
+Projects need to be not-for-profit groups or collectives of two or more people.
 We don’t fund businesses or social enterprises, ongoing project running costs or wages.

 We always invite every years Herbal Aid recipients to come to the gathering to talk about their projects so we can hear about how funding has been used and draw on that as inspiration!